utzn/Versus/README.md

 ### /move
 * HTTP GET - make a move in an existing game
 * Parameters
-    * id: The game you wish to make a move in.
+    * id: The game you wish to make a move in
     * move: Your move in extended algebraic notation (e.g. moving the white pawn from e2 to e4 -> e2e4)
-    * name: Your player name.
+    * name: Your player name
-    * pin: A passphrase to identify you when issuing commands (see /newgame).
+    * pin: A passphrase to identify you when issuing commands (see /newgame)

 * Return value:
     * A confirmation of the submitted move, the resulting condition (check/mate/draw)